If you would like to discuss your kidney diagnosis with our trained members of staff, ring the free to call number 0800 169 0936.

 Antibiotic treatment

 You may be prescribed antibiotics if there are signs of infection in the wound or in the nearby tissue.
 Report any problems you have with the antibiotics (rashes, nausea or diarrhoea) to the person who prescribed them for you.
 If this person is not available, contact your GP immediately.
 Do not stop taking your antibiotics unless the person treating you or your GP tells you to do so.
-Make sure you have enough antibiotics to finish the course so your treatment isn’t interrupted.
+If the infection is getting worse (you have increased or spreading redness, pain or develop flu-like symptoms) you may need to go to hospital immediately to help protect your limb and even save your life.

 Operations